eclecc/MCQ-Delayed-Discounting-Spanish-draft/README.md

 - **Internal consistency filter**: Participants must have ≥ 75% consistency in all three blocks.
 - **Outlier filter**: Participants with `k_geo` values outside ±3 SD of the sample mean are excluded.

-These filters are applied automatically in the function.

 ### 5. Log transformation

-Finally, the cleaned `k_geo` value is log-transformed to improve normality and prepare for downstream analyses:
+Finally, the cleaned `k_geo` value is log-transformed to improve normality and prepare for GWAS analyses:

 ```r
 log10_k_geo = log10(k_geo)